 Fear of firearms

-School safety specialist Lena Ljungdahl notes that school crimes are generally characterized by perpetrators being inspired by each other.
+School safety specialist Lena Ljungdahl notes that school crimes are generally to some extent characterized by perpetrators being inspired by each other.

 We don't even need to look at the USA, it's enough to look at recent events in Sweden, she says.

-She points to the school crimes that occurred in southern Sweden in 2021 and 2022 and which were "tightly linked" to each other.
+She points to the school crimes that occurred in southern Sweden in 2021 and 2022 and which were "closely linked" to each other.

 We can see that they have inspired each other, they mention each other, they have googled each other's crimes and previous well-known crimes, says Lena Ljungdahl, who is a former police officer and has been involved with CVE, among other things.